Hawala: Procedure

-The unique feature of the system is that no promissory instruments are exchanged between the hawala brokers; the transaction takes place entirely on the honour system.
+The unique feature of the system is that no promissory instruments are exchanged between the hawala brokers: the transaction takes place entirely on the honour system.
 As the system does not depend on the legal enforceability of claims, it can operate even in the absence of a legal and juridical environment.
 Trust and extensive use of connections are the components that distinguish it from other remittance systems.
 Hawaladar networks are often based on membership in the same family, village, clan or ethnic group, and cheating is punished by effective excommunication and the loss of honour, which lead to severe economic hardship.

 Informal records are produced of individual transactions, and a running tally of the amount owed by one broker to another is kept.
-Settlements of debts between hawala brokers can take a variety of forms (such as goods, services, properties, transfers of employees, etc.), and need not take the form of direct cash transactions.
+Settlements of debts between hawala brokers can take a variety of forms (e.g., goods, services, properties, transfers of employees, etc.), and need not take the form of direct cash transactions.

 In addition to commissions, hawala brokers often earn their profits through bypassing official exchange rates.
 Generally, the funds enter the system in the source country's currency and leave the system in the recipient country's currency.
 As settlements often take place without any foreign exchange transactions, they can be made at other than official exchange rates.

 Hawala is attractive to customers because it provides a fast and convenient transfer of funds, usually with a far lower commission than that charged by banks.
-Its advantages are most pronounced when the receiving country applies unprofitable exchange rate regulations or when the banking system in the receiving country is less complex (e.g., due to differences in legal environment in places such as Afghanistan, Yemen, Somalia).
+Its advantages are most pronounced when the receiving country applies unprofitable exchange rate regulations or when the banking system in the receiving country is less complex (e.g., due to differences in the legal environment in places such as Afghanistan, Yemen, and Somalia).
 Moreover, in some parts of the world, it is the only option for legitimate fund transfers.
 It has been used even by aid organizations in areas in which it is the best-functioning institution.